QlikFreak/evolcon_widgets/README.md

 3. Locate the ZIP file containing the widget library to import and then click **Open**.

 ## Demo App

-Don't forget to check the demo app (QVF file) included in this package.
+Don't forget to check the demo app included in this package.
 It contains some examples of all the widgets in the library.

 ## Authors